rffscghg/MimiGIVE.jl/README.md

     the RFF socioeconomic projections, or :SSP, which uses data from one of the Shared Socioeconomic Pathways

-* emissions_scenario (default "SSP245") -  The current options for emissions_scenario: "SSP119", "SSP126", "SSP245", "SSP370", "SSP585", and this will be used as follows
+* emissions_scenario (default to nothing) -  The current options for emissions_scenario: "SSP119", "SSP126", "SSP245", "SSP370", "SSP585", and this will be used as follows

-    (1) if the socioeconomics_source is :SSP this will choose the ar6 scenario for data from 1750 - 2019
+    (1) if the socioeconomics_source is :SSP this will choose the ar6 scenario for data from 1750 - 2020
-        and the rcmip emissions scenario from the MimiSSPs component (2) if the socioeconomics_source is :RFF this will not be consequential and ssp245 will be used for the ar6 data from 1750 - 2019 and trace gases from 2020 onwards
+        and the rcmip emissions scenario from the MimiSSPs component to pull Leach et al. rcmip scenario data for 2021 to 2300 for CO2, CH4, and N2O.
+    (2) if the socioeconomics_source is :RFF this will not be consequential and ssp245 will be used for the ar6 data from 1750 - 2020 and trace gases from 2021 onwards, while emissions for CO2, CH4, and N2O will come from the MimiRFFSPs component.

-* SSP (default "SSP2") - This setting is used only  if one is using the SSPs as the socioeconomics_source.
+* SSP (default to nothing) - This setting is used only  if one is using the SSPs as the socioeconomics_source.
 Current Options for SSP: "SSP1", "SSP2", "SSP3", "SSP5" See the SSPs component here: https://github.com/anthofflab/MimiSSPs.jl for more information.